catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 ############################

 In the previous section, we learned about the various services available to Sky TV's cloud.
-Now we'll show you how to use access these services via the Sky TV dashboard.
+Now we'll show you how to use these services via the Sky TV dashboard.